Chart Color Schemes

 Employment performance in Kingston Beach exceeds national averages across key labour market indicators

 Kingston Beach has a highly educated workforce with essential services sectors well represented.
-The unemployment rate is 2.7%, according to AreaSearch's aggregation of statistical area data as of June 2025.
+The unemployment rate as of September 2025 was 2.6%, according to AreaSearch aggregation of statistical area data.
+In Kingston Beach, 1,214 residents were in work while the unemployment rate was 1.4% below Greater Hobart's rate of 4.0%.

-There are 1,203 residents employed, and the unemployment rate is 1.5% lower than Greater Hobart's rate of 4.1%.
-Workforce participation stands at 59.1%, compared to Greater Hobart's 61.6%.
-Leading employment industries among residents include health care & social assistance, education & training, and professional & technical services.
-Kingston Beach has a particular specialization in professional & technical services, with an employment share of 1.5 times the regional level.
+Workforce participation was somewhat lower at 60.5% compared to Greater Hobart's 63.8%.
+A low 13.2% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries among residents comprised health care & social assistance, education & training, and professional & technical.
+Kingston Beach had a particular employment specialization in professional & technical, with an employment share of 1.5 times the regional level.

-However, manufacturing is under-represented, with only 3.4% of Kingston Beach's workforce compared to 5.2% in Greater Hobart.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, the labour force decreased by 2.1%, alongside a 2.1% employment decline, resulting in an unemployment rate rise of 0.1 percentage points.
-This contrasts with Greater Hobart, where employment contracted by 1.5%, the labour force fell by 1.6%, and unemployment fell by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 offer further insight into potential future demand within Kingston Beach.
-These projections, covering five and ten-year periods, suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Kingston Beach's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years.
+Manufacturing was under-represented, with only 3.4% of Kingston Beach's workforce compared to 5.2% in Greater Hobart.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch analysis of SALM and ABS data aggregated from broader statistical areas during the year to September 2025, the labour force decreased by 1.1% alongside a 1.1% employment decline, with unemployment remaining essentially unchanged.
+This contrasted with Greater Hobart where employment contracted by 0.7%, the labour force fell by 0.9%, and unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Kingston Beach.
+These projections, covering five and ten-year periods, were mapped against the local employment profile to estimate growth patterns.
+National employment was forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Kingston Beach's employment mix suggested local employment should increase by 6.8% over five years and 14.0% over ten years, though these were simple weighting extrapolations for illustrative purposes and did not take into account localised population projections.

 Frequently Asked Questions - Employment